NicoJoos/FolderColor/README.md

 - macOS may ask for permission to open an app downloaded outside the App Store.
 - This is a small personal project, but I hope it’s useful to others too!

----

-## License

-MIT License — free to use and modify for personal purposes.